 Back to World War 3, the game's Steam store page is up and running, but there is currently no visible price tag, other than the previously stated $28 entry fee.

 The Farm 51

-Be mindful of the fact that The Farm 51 stated that this is a "soft price", which means it could change in the future.
+Be mindful of the fact that The Farm 51 that this is a "soft price", which means it could change in the future.
 The monetisation model has not been entirely specified and it remains to be seen what it might include.
 Considering the amount of customisation the developers have shown, it's quite clear some of these could be purchasable for real life money.